ashwani1695/Netflix-Movies-and-TV-Shows-Data-Analysis/README.md

-# Customer-Personality-Analysis
+Netflix Movies and TV Shows Data Analysis
-Data cleaning, preprocessing, and exploratory data analysis on the Customer Personality Analysis dataset.
-The project focuses on preparing raw customer demographic and spending data, handling missing values, removing duplicates, standardizing categories, treating outliers, and generating insights into customer behavior.
+This project involves exploratory data analysis (EDA) and insights extraction from the Netflix Movies and TV Shows dataset.
+The dataset contains information about Netflix content, including movies, TV shows, release dates, genres, duration, ratings, and countries of production.
+The goal of this project is to analyze trends, patterns, and insights related to Netflix content over time, helping understand content distribution, popular genres, regional availability, and other valuable statistics.